gryter/plentyofphish/README.md

 2. The post/comment contains a direct clickable URL to a phishing website; or
 3. The post/comment contains a masked, non-clickable URL to a phishing website.

-The Steemcleaners team will automatically downvote ("Flag") STEEM posts and/or comments with @mack-bot where accounts are deemed under hacker control.
+The Steemcleaners team will automatically downvote ("Flag") Steem posts and/or comments with @mack-bot where accounts are deemed under hacker control.

 The Steemcleaners team will remove downvotes made by the @steemcleaners and/or @spaminator, where possible, under the following circumstances:
 1. The account owner has restored full control of the account and has removed the malicious URLs; or